- View all products (0)

 Are there any food sources of melatonin?

 Melatonin occurs naturally in a wide variety of foods including fish, eggs, nuts, vegetables, and medicinal herbs.
 It is worth noting that melatonin is often present in such tiny amounts in food that it may not produce observable health benefits.
-If you are interested in learning more about the dietary sources of melatonin, please click here.
+If you are interested in learning more about the dietary sources of melatonin, visit the National Center for Biotechnology Information website.

 Can melatonin be taken long-term?